 Examples of Career Development include: job shadowing, attend a career fair, and conduct an informational interview

 Communication: Articulate thoughts and ideas clearly and effectively in written and oral forms to persons inside and outside of the organization.
 The individual has public speaking skills; can express ideas to others; and can write/edit memos, letters, and complex technical reports clearly and effectively.

-Critical Thinking, Creativity & Problem Solving: Exercise sound reasoning to analyze issues, make decisions, and overcome problems.
+Critical Thinking: Exercise sound reasoning to analyze issues, make decisions, and overcome problems.
 The individual can obtain, interpret, and use knowledge, facts, and data in this process, and may demonstrate originality and inventiveness.
 Individual can identify and respond to need based upon an understanding of situational context and logical analysis of relevant information.